benlucchesi/grails-cookie-session/README.md

           tomcat.connector.setAttribute("maxHttpHeaderSize",262144)
         }

-If you're using a container other than tomcat, refer product documentation to figure out what the maximum http header size is and how to increase it.
+If you're using a container other than tomcat, refer to the documentation to figure out how to configure the maximum http header size.

+These configuration changes are needed because by default the max http header in tomcat is 8kb which is far to small for storing a serialized session.

-## Enabling webflow hibernate session
+## Enabling Webflow Support
-In order for webflows attached to hibernate sessions to be correctly deserialized, some additional configuration is needed.
-The following instructions show how to explicitly name the hibernate session factory.
+In order for cookie-session-v2 to work with webflows correctly, additional hibernate configuration is needed.

 1.  create the hibernate.cfg.xml file: grails create-hibernate-cfg-xml
 2.  edit the grails-app/conf/hibernate/hibernate.cfg.xml file and the hibernate.session_factory_name property under the session-factory element